fluid-project/kettle/README.md

         <tr>
             <td><code>termMap</code></td>
             <td><code>Object</code> (map of <code>String</code> to <code>String</code>)</td>
-            <td>A map, of which the keys are some of the interpolation terms held in the <code>url</code> string, and the values of which are paths into the <code>directModel</code> argument
+            <td>A map, of which the keys are some of the interpolation terms held in the <code>url</code> string, and the values will be used to perform the interpolation.
+If a value begins with <code>%</code>, the remainder of the string
-            accepted by the <code>get</code> and <code>set</code> methods of the DataSource.
+            represents a <a href="http://docs.fluidproject.org/infusion/development/FrameworkConcepts.html#el-paths">path</a> into the <code>directModel</code> argument accepted by the <code>get</code> and <code>set</code> methods of the DataSource.
 By default any such values looked up will be <a href="https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent">
             URI Encoded</a> before being interpolated into the URL – unless their value in the termMap is prefixed by the string <code>noencode:</code>.</td>
         </tr>